Death of God theology: Secularism

 Vahanian, Van Buren, and Hamilton agree that the concept of transcendence had lost any meaningful place in modern thought.
 According to the norms of contemporary secular modern thought, God is dead.
 In responding to this collapse of transcendence, Vahanian proposes a radically post-Christian alternative to traditional theism.
 Van Buren and Hamilton offered secular people the option of Jesus as the model human who acted in love.
 The encounter with the Christ of faith would be open in a church community.

 God's existence

-To what extent God may properly be understood as "dead" is highly debated among death of God theologians.
+To what extent God may properly be understood as "dead" is highly debated among Death of God theologians.
 In its strongest forms, God is said to have literally died, often as incarnated on the cross or at the moment of creation.
 Thomas J. J. Altizer remains the clearest proponent of this perspective.
 Weaker forms of this theological bent often interpret the "death of God" as meaning that God never existed, or that people today "do not experience God except, perhaps, as a hidden, silent, absent being."

 Salvation

 Time magazine cover

-The cover of the April 8, 1966, edition of Time magazine asked the question "Is God Dead?" and the accompanying article addressed growing atheism in America at the time, as well as the growing popularity of Death of God theology.
+The cover of the April 8, 1966, edition of Time magazine asked the question "Is God Dead?", and the accompanying article addressed growing atheism in America at the time, as well as the growing popularity of Death of God theology.

+Reactions

+Martin Luther King Jr. satirized Death of God theology in a 1967 sermon, saying, "A few theologians are trying to say that God is dead.
+And I've been asking them about it because it disturbs me to know that God died and I didn't have a chance to attend the funeral.
+They haven't been able to tell me yet the date of his death.
+They haven't been able to tell me yet who the coroner was that pronounced him dead."